mitsuba-renderer/enoki/docs/intro.rst

 Introduction
 ============

-**Enoki** is a C++ template library that enables transparent vectorization of numerical code.
-It is implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio 2017).
-Enoki code reduces to efficient SIMD instructions available on modern processor architectures (**Intel**: AVX512, AVX2, AVX, and SSE4.2, **ARM**: NEON/VFPV4 on armv7-a, Advanced SIMD on 64-bit armv8-a), and it generates scalar fallback code if no vector instructions are present.
+**Enoki** is a C++ template library that enables transparent vectorization and automatic differentation of numerical code.
+The core parts of the library are implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio
+>= 2017).

+Enoki code reduces to efficient SIMD instructions available on modern processor architectures and GPUs, and it generates scalar fallback code if no vector instructions are present.
+Currently, the following instruction sets are
+supported:

+* **Intel**: AVX512, AVX2, AVX, and SSE4.2,
+* **ARM**: NEON/VFPV4 on armv7-a, Advanced SIMD on 64-bit armv8-a,
+* **NVIDIA**: CUDA via the *Parallel Thread Execution* (PTX) JIT compiler

+Deploying a program on top of Enoki usually serves three goals:

+1. Enoki ships with a convenient library of special functions and data structures that facilitate implementation of numerical code (vectors, matrices, complex numbers, quaternions, etc.).

+2. Programs built using these can be instantiated as *wide* versions that process many arguments at once (either on the CPU or the GPU).

+   Enoki is also *structured* in the sense that it handles complex programs with custom data structures, lambda functions, loadable modules, virtual method calls, and many other modern C++ features.

+3. If derivatives are desired (e.g. for stochastic gradient descent), Enoki performs transparent reverse-mode automatic differentiation of the entire program.

+Finally, Enoki can do this simultaneously: if desired, it can compile the same source code to very different implementations (e.g. scalar, AVX512, and CUDA with autodiff).

 Motivation
 ----------